 Smoke and your health

-Smoke from fires can reduce air quality in rural and urban areas and exposure to smoke can affect you and your family's health.
-Watch our Smoke and your health video to learn how extreme heat can impact the body.
+Smoke from fires can increase air pollution in rural and urban areas, and exposure to smoke can affect you and your family's health.
+Watch our Smoke and your health video to learn how smoke can impact the body.

 Why is smoke bad for your health?

 Smoke is a mixture of particles, water vapour and gases.
 But fine particles called PM2.5 are the biggest health concern.

 Fine particles can cause some short and long-term health effects.
 These microscopic particles can be breathed deep into your respiratory system and lodge in your lungs.
 Breathing these fine particles deeply into the lungs can cause breathing problems and worsen pre-existing medical conditions such as and .

 How smoke exposure affects you depends on your age, pre-existing medical conditions, the length of time you are exposed to the smoke and the concentration of the smoke.

 Children (up to 14), adults over 65, smokers, pregnant women, and people with a heart or , or are more sensitive to the effects of breathing in smoke.
 Their symptoms can be worse at lower smoke concentrations compared to other people.